Part Two: The Traditions

 The Five Contemplations

 II.
 I reflect on my own practice, constantly trying to improve it.
-Am I worthy of this offering?
+Am I worthy of this healing offering?

 Silence Teacher Connection